Ermelo, Netherlands: History

 The town has been known to exist since at least 855, when the name Irminlo first appeared in a legal document.
 Human presence in the area goes back further however, with many archaeological finds of the Bell-Beaker culture having been made in the area.

+Two Roman marching camps have been found on the push moraine east of Ermelo.
+They were far in hostile territory, on the route between the Limes and the ancient Lake Flevo.
+The largest camp of 6 hectares offered space for 4000-6000 legionaries: Roman Ermelo.
+The diamond-shaped earthen defensive walls of this huge marching camp can still be partly seen in the landscape and were partly restored in 2006.
+A second smaller camp was not found until 2017.
+In 2020, excavations confirmed that it was of Roman origin.

-For a long time the town most likely consisted of little more than a few farms and some other buildings like a windmill and a church and it didn't really grow much until the 19th century; in the year 1830 a road was made to make this part of the Veluwe more accessible and at the end of the 19th century the town got a railway station.
-Because the railway station was some distance away from what was then the town centre a road was constructed, the Stationsstraat, which is now considered to be the centre of the town.
-After the second world war a shortage of houses resulted in a rapid growth of Ermelo.
-In 1973 Nunspeet became its own separate municipality after having been part of Ermelo before.
+For a long time, the town most likely consisted of little more than a few farms and some other buildings, such as a windmill and a church and it didn't grow very much until the 19th century.
+In the year 1830, a road was constructed to make this part of the Veluwe more accessible, and at the end of the 19th century, a railway station was built in the town.
+Because the railway station was some distance away from what was then the town centre, a road was constructed, the Stationsstraat, which is now considered to be the centre of the town.

+After the second world war, a shortage of houses resulted in a rapid growth of Ermelo.
+In 1973, Nunspeet became its own separate municipality after having been part of Ermelo before.
 In 2005, Ermelo celebrated its 1150-year-long existence.
 Various artists from across the country performed during the festivities.
 A classic windmill dating from 1863 located in the town centre, named De Koe (The Cow), partially burned down in 1990 after having been hit by lightning, but was restored to working order in late 2008.
 A nightclub moved out due to the complete renovation.